 Initial Configuration of CubeBackup for Google Workspace on NAS

 This article will guide you through the initial configuration of CubeBackup on a TerraMaster NAS.
 For Synology NAS users, please refer to How to run CubeBackup on a Synology NAS.
-If you are using a NAS from other vendors, you can also use this article as a reference.
+If you are using a NAS from other vendors, you can use this article as a reference.

 Step 1.
 Start the CubeBackup configuration wizard

 After CubeBackup has been successfully installed, it will appear on the desktop of TOS.
 You can start to configure CubeBackup by clicking the CubeBackup icon on the desktop.

-- CubeBackup starts a web service at port 8762 on the NAS, so you can also access or configure CubeBackup by visiting http://<nas-ip>:8762 on any web browser within your network.
+- CubeBackup starts a web service on port 8762 on the NAS, so you can also access or configure CubeBackup by visiting http://<nas-ip>:8762 on any web browser within your network.

 - A NAS with at least 2GB memory is recommended to run CubeBackup.
 CubeBackup may run into an "Out of memory" issue if the NAS has less than 2GB RAM.